 Every human being thinks about God although the intensity and quality of such thoughts may vary.
 They could be favorable or unfavorable.
 This is because that’s how humans are made.
 Quest for God is inherent in them.
 Those who think of God favorably are called devotees and those who think of Him unfavorably are called demons.
 Those who claim not to think of God fall under subhuman category.

 Considering today’s world situation it is not uncommon for people to question God’s existence.
 To inquire is intelligence.
-Human intelligence is higher than that of animals and as such their queries are expected to be of finer quality.
+Human intelligence is higher than that of animal’s and as such their queries are expected to be of finer quality.
 An unending quest for God is a symptom of such higher intelligence.
-Animals’ anxiety is primarily eating, sleeping, defending and mating.
+Animals’ anxiety is eating, sleeping, defending and mating.
 Humans go a step further and inquire about their own identity.
-In fact inquiring about the self, athato brahma jigyasa, is where the actual human life begins.
+As a matter of fact inquiring about the self, athato brahma jigyasa, is where the actual human life begins.

 A sincere quest for God demands going beyond material intelligence.
-What we perceive in this world using our material senses, including mind, is contaminated by the material modes of nature and cannot allow us to understand God.
+What we perceive in this world using our material senses, including mind, is contaminated by the material modes of nature and cannot allow us to understand God, who is beyond the three modes of material nature.
 It needs surrender.

 All religious practices tell us to surrender to God.
 Offering obeisances, folding hands before God, bowing down and being thankful to Him are some gestures indicating surrender.
 From an egoistic point of view, the word surrender does not sound palatable but from spiritual point of view it is the most important requirement for understanding the absolute truth.